 Free Guy’s first trailer, which dropped in December last year, introduced us to Guy – an NPC (Non-Playable-Character) in an open-world videogame called Free City.
-However, Guy feels like there should be more to his life than constantly having the bank he works at held up by a parade of weird and wonderful characters.

-So, when an accident gives him the ability to see his world as the videogame it really is, he decides – with the help of player/programmer called Milly/Molotov Girl – that he’s not going to remain the background character he was programmed to be.
+When an accident gives him the ability to see his world as the videogame it really is, he decides – with the help of player/programmer called Milly/Molotov Girl – that he’s not going to remain the background character he was programmed to be.

 “Good morning, Goldie!”